theharveyz/cms/intl.en-US/User Guide/Host monitoring/Query GPU monitoring data.md

 ## **Query GPU monitoring data through the CloudMonitor console** {#section_hcc_4mr_32b .section}

-After purchasing an instance of the GPU Compute type for ECS, you only need to install the GPU drive and the 1.2.28 version of the CloudMonitor plug-in before you can view and configure GPU-related metric charts, or set alarm rules.
+After purchasing an instance of the GPU Compute type for ECS, you only need to install the [GPU driver](https://help.aliyun.com/document_detail/60149.html) and the 1.2.28 version of the CloudMonitor plug-in before you can view and configure GPU-related metric charts, or set alarm rules.

 ![](http://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/15305/6845_en-US.png)